Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 The next question is how this tables get populated.
 Probably the best way would be for it to be via a separate process so as not to slow down the performance of inserts.
 However, if you're in a deployment situation where a search engine is not an option, a separate process may not be viable either.

-(**Maybe provide both options?**)
+In that case, we'll need to extract the indexable fields from the document before insert.

 The query table schema can be pre-generated of course, but also the JSON Paths to the queryable elements, and even the SQL insert statements -- though they'd have to target all supported databases.